 With this feature, you can access homebuyer demand data by viewing the potential buyer’s search data.

 You can break down the listings filtered by most popular, buyer demographics, and geographic areas.

 This makes it also possible to see demand trends over time and get to know your target clients.

-Additionally, it also enables real estate professionals to better coordinate between members of the same brokerage firm.
+It also enables real estate professionals to better coordinate with members of the same brokerage firm.